Top 10 travel hacks to save money on every trip – without skimping

 9) Share meals with your significant other

-This works for us, but maybe not everyone.
-However, we find that eating out at restaurants day after day, meal after meal, restaurants just serve too much food for one person.
+We find that eating out at restaurants day-after-day, meal-after-meal, restaurants serve WAAAYYYY too much food for one person.

-So we will often share an entree, then split appetizer(s) and a dessert.
+So my wife and I will often share an entree, then split appetizer(s) and a dessert.

-We do this at home on date night’s as well, but this will save a lot of money on a trip.
+We do this at home on date nights as well, but this will save a lot of money on a trip too!

 I think the yearly travel budget is the most important.

-Once you set a budget, you can then figure out how much you want to go towards your bigger trips and how much will remain for the smaller weekend trips.
+Once you set a total yearly travel budget, then it makes it must easier to figure out how much you want to go towards your bigger trips and how much will remain for the smaller weekend trips.

-The weekend trips can often add up fast, especially with a family of four or more, but having a budget helps us to keep those in check, and sometimes opt for camping trips or other cheaper excursions.
+But be careful, because weekend trips can often add up fast, especially with a family of four or more.

 More from Accidentally Retired